gxchain/docs/docs/advanced/deal_with_memo.md

-# Deal with transfer memo
+# How to Deal with transfer memo

 ## 1. Construct memo